LoginWebinar/loginwebinar-standard/README.md

 cp default.conf.example default.conf
 ```

-Edit the default.conf file by adding the servername on line 11
+Edit the default.conf file by adding the fully qualified domain name to the server_name option on line 11

 ```
 sudo nano default.conf